inveniosoftware/docs-invenio-rdm/docs/reference/settings.md

 ## ZIP and container file preview

-*Introduced in InvenioRDM v14*
+_Introduced in v14_

 ### Previewers

 A new `previewable_zip` previewer enables container browsing for ZIP files in the record landing page.
 It should replace the old `zip` entry in `PREVIEWER_PREFERENCE` in your `invenio.cfg` to allow previewing ZIP files:

 ```python